RasaHQ/security-advisories/README.md

-# rasa-pro-security-advisories
+# Security Advisories
-Security advisories for Rasa Pro will be published here.
+Security advisories for Rasa products will be published here.